Our Tours6 Day Northern Delights Adventure Tour

 Day 4

-Letterkenny to Sligo
+Ardara to Sligo

 Lunch in Donegal town in the former stables of the Castle, the Olde Castle Bar serves wonderful local seafood dishes.

 Overnight in the lovely Sligo Town, in Irish ‘Sligeach’ which means “abounding in shells” is the pride of Ireland’s western seaboard with its rich medieval history.
-Lots of great pubs and live music await you in Sligo.
+Lots of great pubs and live music awaits you in Sligo.

 Lough Gill Brewery